Marine Drilling Riser Analysis

 - LMRP (Lower Marine Riser Package)

 - BOP (Blow Out Preventer) – connected to wellhead housing or Horizontal Tree

-A summary of some of these challenges has been presented below:
+A summary of some of these challenges are as follows:

 - Over load of the system components and wellhead and conductor

 - Fatigue damage due to wave loading and loading from vortex induced vibration (VIV)